Have Questions About Los Angeles And California Labor And Employment Laws?

 Everyone expects to be treated with respect and professionalism at work.
 Your working environment should be safe, your skills should be recognized, and your efforts should be rewarded.
 Unfortunately, not every workplace is fair, and many employees find themselves struggling to protect their rights.
 Workplace discrimination and harassment are common, creating hostile work environments.
 Worse, sometimes managers encourage these practices, whether actively or passively.
 Our Los Angeles employment law firm knows how sensitive and complicated issues with your employer can be.
 We know that discrimination, sexual harassment, denied FMLA claims, and wage and hour claims are not only heartbreaking, they are illegal.

-At The Law Offices of Kesluk, Silverstein & Jacob, we defend workers who experience adverse, illicit and unlawful treatment.
+At Kesluk, Silverstein, Jacob & Morrison, P.C., we defend workers who experience adverse, illicit and unlawful treatment.
 If you face discrimination from a specific superior or by company administration, then our knowledge of California employment laws can help.
 Discrimination and harassment at work can create a hostile work environment for not only you, but your peers and coworkers as well.
 Our substantial experience in defending workers’ rights can help you reach a swift and favorable resolution.

 What Is Workplace Discrimination?